Can-Am: McLaren

 McLaren so dominated the 1967-1971 seasons that Can-Am was often called the "Bruce and Denny show" after the drivers who very often finished first and second.
-There was even a one-two-three finish at the Michigan International Speedway on September 28, 1969.
-McLaren first, Hulme second, and Gurney third.
+There was even a one-two-three finish at the Michigan International Speedway on September 28, 1969: McLaren first, Hulme second, and Gurney third.
 Nine months later, Bruce McLaren lost his life, on June 2, 1970, at Goodwood when the rear bodywork of his prototype M8D detached during testing resulting in a completely uncontrollable car and a fatal high-speed crash.
-McLaren continued to succeed in Can-Am after Bruce's death with a number of other drivers, but the works Porsche effort with a turbocharged flat-12 engines and a high development budget meant that they could not keep up with the 917.
+Team McLaren continued to succeed in Can-Am after Bruce's death with a number of other drivers, but the works Porsche effort with a turbocharged flat-12 engines and a high development budget meant that they could not keep up with the 917.
 Although private McLarens continued in the series, the works team withdrew to concentrate on Formula One (and USAC, for several years).
 Team McLaren went on to become a several time F1 champion and is still a part of that series.